-Our proxy circulars contain more information, including directors' and executive officers' compensation, debt, and shareholdings under equity compensation plans.
-The most recent circular is dated February 7, 2019, in connection with the Bank's Annual Meeting of Shareholders on April 2, 2019 (the 2019 Proxy Circular).
-We expect the next proxy circular to be dated as of February 5, 2020, in connection with the Bank's Annual Meeting of Shareholders on March 31, 2020 (the 2020 Proxy Circular).
+The Bank's proxy circulars contain more information, including directors' and executive officers' compensation, debt, and shareholdings under equity compensation plans.
+The most recent circular is dated February 6, 2020, in connection with the Bank's Annual Meeting of Shareholders on March 31, 2020 (the 2020 Proxy Circular).
+The Bank expects the next proxy circular to be dated as of February 11, 2021, in connection with the Bank's Annual Meeting of Shareholders on April 7, 2021.

-The 2019 Financial Statements and the 2019 MD&A for the fiscal year ended October 31, 2019 provide additional financial information.
+The 2020 Financial Statements and the 2020 MD&A for the fiscal year ended October 31, 2020 provide additional financial information.

-You can get copies of this Annual Information Form, as well as copies of the 2019 Financial Statements, the 2019 MD&A, the Bank's 2019 Annual Report, and the 2019 Proxy Circular (after we have mailed these documents to shareholders) by contacting us at:
+You can get copies of this Annual Information Form, as well as copies of the 2020 Financial Statements, the 2020 MD&A, the Bank's 2020 Annual Report, and the 2020 Proxy Circular (after the Bank has mailed these documents to shareholders) by contacting the Bank at: